rockkingjy/cameraCalibration/readme.md

 - Save the build/out_camera_data.xml file for use, it is the calibration parameters file.

-- Parameter Settings:
+# Parameter Settings:
-1. You can change the resolution of camera from /camera_calibration.cpp by the parameter: m_width and m_height.
+- You can change the resolution of camera from /camera_calibration.cpp by the parameter: m_width and m_height.

-2. You can also print out the ASYMMETRIC_CIRCLES_GRID.png file for calibration.
+- You can also print out the ASYMMETRIC_CIRCLES_GRID.png file for calibration.
 You have to change the following settings:

-a. /in_VID5.xml: <BoardSize_Width>4</BoardSize_Width><BoardSize_Height>11</BoardSize_Height>
+1. /in_VID5.xml: <BoardSize_Width>4</BoardSize_Width><BoardSize_Height>11</BoardSize_Height>

-b. /in_VID5.xml: <Calibrate_Pattern>"ASYMMETRIC_CIRCLES_GRID"</Calibrate_Pattern>
+2. /in_VID5.xml: <Calibrate_Pattern>"ASYMMETRIC_CIRCLES_GRID"</Calibrate_Pattern>

-3. To switch to a different the camera:
+- To switch to a different the camera:

 /in_VID5.xml <Input>"0"</Input>: change the camera ID number.